Fivell/policies/source/sections/04-risk_management_policy.md

    discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:
-9. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the Datica Quality Management System.
+9. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the Versionista Quality Management System.
 10. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
 11. All findings are documented in an approved spreadsheet that is linked to the